an experience worth printing about at Print Hall

 Jeremy orders a glass of the Bordelet Sydre Argelette ($16) which is a French cider and tastes just as a good quality bottled cider should - like a fruity wine.
 It's sweet but dry at the same time, slightly red in colour and fizzy on the tongue.

-Soon enough our complimentary canape for the night arrives, which is presented before we have even seen the food menu.
+Our complimentary canape for the night arrives with our oysters, which is presented before we have even seen the food menu.
 But we haven't noticed really, we're enjoying the manner our dinner is unfolding before us.

 The canape for the evening is a soft cheese combination of marscarpone and feta, with sourdough crumbs, diced olives and fresh dill.
 It comes with a housemade cracker that we're told is made primarily from plain flour and water.
 It looks like a gigantic prawn cracker!